-I have made a specific anaerobic cycling workout that could be used to develop a higher level of anaerobic endurance.
+I have made a specific anaerobic cycling workout that athletes could use to develop a higher level of anaerobic endurance.
 This program is a part of the indoor training programs.

 15 minutes – warm-up (increasing intensity)

 5 x (60sec. maximum power + 6 min. recovery)

 This program is designed to increase your anaerobic capacity.
-During the intervals the body is exposed to enormous amounts of anaerobic metabolites.
-After only a few of these sessions your body will be better to work at an anaerobic environment.
+During the intervals, the body is exposed to enormous amounts of anaerobic metabolites.
+After only a few of these sessions, your body will be better to work in an anaerobic environment.